 - Don’t get too personal and name politicians or political parties unnecessarily.
 You are going to be a bureaucrat, not a politician or journalist!

 - Avoid giving quotes that you are not sure of.
 Don’t attribute quotes to the wrong people.
-And, definitely do not makeup quotes.
+And, definitely do not create your own quotes.
 You can’t fool the examiner.
 Doing so will certainly get you penalised.

 You can write good essays if you develop the habit of reading good UPSC essays on a regular basis.
 Incorporate reading essays as a part of your UPSC civil services preparation.
+Also do note that referring to UPSC previous year essay papers will help immensely.
 Remember, practice makes perfect!

 For more on UPSC essay writing, read Useful technique to practice on essay topics for UPSC Civil Services Mains Exam.